Monday, May 26, 2025

 Katie, Flowers in the Attic, The Cider House Rules

-a day scorched when I walked home alone, before the bell, in clouds of thought, changed
+a day scorched when I walked home alone, before the bell, in clouds of thought, bloody

 but I was never questioned on the content or titles, never censored